bqardi/clear-cra/readme.md

 Now all components inside `<GlobalProvider>` (`<SomeComponent />` and `<SomeOtherComponent />`) has access to `darkmode` and `setDarkmode`.

-If you need mores state, just add it:
+If you need more state, just add it:

 ```javascript
 import { GlobalProvider } from "./contexts/GlobalContext";